-The CSD principal act is the Community Services District Law (Government Code §61000, et seq.) which authorizes CSDs to provide up to 31 types of governmental services within their boundaries.
-Cameron Park CSD is authorized to provide fire protection and emergency services, parks and recreation, lighting and landscaping, CC&R administration, solid waste, and weed abatement.
+The CSD principal act is the Community Services District Law (Government Code Section 61000, et seq.) which authorizes CSDs to provide up to 31 types of governmental services within their boundaries.
+CPCSD is authorized to provide fire protection and emergency services, parks and recreation, lighting, landscaping, CC&R administration, solid waste, and weed abatement.
 Other services, facilities, functions or powers enumerated in the District's principal act but not identified in the formation resolution are "latent," meaning that they are authorized by the principal act under which the District is formed but are not being exercised.
-Latent powers and services activation require LAFCO authorization as indicated in Government Code §25213.5.
+Latent powers and services activation require LAFCO authorization pursuant to Government Code Sections 56824.10 - 56824.14.